SergTyapkin/js-models-validator/README.md

     type: /**{{fieldType}}**/,
     optional: true, // |=>  field will not be exists in result object if it's not provided
     default: "SomeDefaultValue", // => If field not provided in source data, it will have this value
-    fromName: "some_name", // |=>  field will be searched in the source model as a field with the name "some_name" }
+    from: "some_name", // |=>  field will be searched in the source model as a field with the name "some_name" }
   ```
 - Nested object declaration: